-Back in 2019, an anticipated tech company called Slack decided to debut their shares to the public through a direct listing onto the New York Stock Exchange.
+Back in 2019, an anticipated tech company called Slack decided to debut its shares to the public through a direct listing on the New York Stock Exchange.
 Slack is the second major tech company behind Spotify to do a direct public offering (DPO).
 Currently, Slack has 10 million active users with a considerable amount of paying subscribers and has a value of $7.1 billion as of August 2019.
 Some other examples of companies doing well on OTC after a successful DPO include Tonix Pharmaceuticals Holding Corp.
 (TNXP), Med-X Inc. (MEDX), and LM Funding America, Inc. (LMFA)

 Usually, when a company goes public, they typically complete an IPO where one or more investment banks serve to underwrite the issuing stock.
-When the company goes public with an IPO, it can make it hard for all investors to gain access to the IPO due to the underwriters distributing shares among select brokerages who then impose restrictions in participating with the IPO.
+When the company goes public with an IPO, it can make it hard for all investors to gain access to the IPO due to the underwriters distributing shares among select brokerages who then impose restrictions on participating in the IPO.

 Benefits of a Direct Listing (DPO)

 Individuals get a chance to invest in companies with whom they have shared values, or whose products they like and appreciate.
 As an investor, you are supporting the success of your investment.
 Going public through a DPO is much faster than a traditional IPO, and the listed companies do not have to wait for an offering to be closed before trading.
 With that, shares can be sold immediately upon registration effectiveness as there is no usual waiting period.
 Direct listings also present less of a risk of a run-up in price on the first day.